Blog

-Summer is filled with outdoor adventures and quality time spent with our beloved pets.
-However, we have to be mindful of the unique challenges that summer brings, including heat-related risks, travel considerations, and the impact on overall pet health.
+Summer is a time for outdoor adventures and quality time with our beloved pets.
+However, as pet owners, we have to be mindful of the challenges summer brings our dogs, including heat-related risks, travel considerations, and the impact on overall health.

-We’re sharing some essential tips to help you navigate the summer months and ensure a safe and enjoyable experience for your furry companions.
+Here are some essential summer dog safety tips to help you navigate the hot weather and ensure a safe and enjoyable experience for your furry friend.

 1. Provide access to water and shade at all times

-If we’re uncomfortable after too much time in the sun, it only goes to show that our furry friends are hot too.
-Hot temperatures mean access to plenty of shade, and fresh water is crucial for your pet to avoid heat stroke and dehydration.
+If we’re uncomfortable after too much time in the sun, it only goes to show that our dogs are hot, too.
+Hot temperatures mean your dog needs access to shade and cool water.

 We recommend keeping a portable water dish and umbrella in your car, backpack, and/or fanny pack so you can always keep your pet cool while on the go.